CentralLabFacilities/bonsai/docs/source/general/skills.rst

 -  The skill stops if configure throws an exception
 -  if init return false the execute method is skipped, ``end(Token.Fatal())`` is then called
--  execute is able to loop until a non loop token is returned
+-  execute is repeatedly called until a non loop token is returned

+Each skill extends AbstractSkill and uses some predefined components:

+-  Actuators that will be used
+-  Sensors, which informations will be used
+-  Slots for data in and output
+-  ExitTokens, that can be returned
+-  Define Parameters you want to use

+Which are initialized during the configure step.

 Configuration
 -------------